SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 2.  \'the accumulation of vast agricultural estates by the new rural gentry, as well as the transformation of once independent pasturalists and farmers into tenant labor\' (gelvin 194)

+3.  aristotle

+    1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-suffi cient lifestyle but one that can be seen at a glance.\'